This post aims to help you plan your walk across the Brooklyn Bridge.

-Due to hundreds of years of industrialization, this river is still not safe for a swim.
+Due to hundreds of years of industrialization, this river is still not safe to swim.
 However, as of mid-2007, it’s safer than it is been in over 30 years.

 Off to your right (south) lies a small island in the New York Harbor (see red arrow).

-The Dutch West India Company hired English explorer, Henry Hudson, to find a route to China.
+The Dutch West India Company hired the English explorer, Henry Hudson, to find a route to China.